 I think the biggest turnoff is the lack of trust.
 Even the best dancers I dance with refuse to trust me.
 I am talking about a very physical trust.
 Let me move my own body, put it where it need to be so that I can support myself (and you!), and so that I can create a quality of movement within your mark.

 If this were a serious project, I would be able to say “You need to move your arm so I can do my job here.
 Thank you.
 Ok let’s go rock the house.”
 But I am dealing with people who are infected by some kind of Argentine ego-virus (how is that transmitted?) protected by the “codes” (No matter how bad it is, or how easily it could be fixed, we are not going to talk about it!)
-So it is *not possible* to have a normal adult conversation about logistics.
+So it is *not possible* to have a normal adult conversation about logistics or pleasure.

 I am tired of the silence, ego unfounded on virtuousity, the hunger, and all those high heels.